Timer#

 • reset – Resets the timer to zero.

-• time – Returns the current elapsed time of the timer.
+• time – Returns how much time has passed.

-• event – Calls a function after a specified number of milliseconds, with optional arguments.
+• event – Registers a function to be called after a specified number of milliseconds.

 Constructor – Create additional timers.